3amory99/Gravity-Books-Sales-End-to-End-Project/README.md

 3. Follow the instructions in the respective folders for each project phase (ETL, Analysis, Reporting) to set up and execute the code.

 ## ETL Phase

+* DDL statements of table creation and the DWH Schema
-Detailed instructions for the ETL phase can be found in the [ETL folder](/ETL).
+* Detailed instructions for the ETL phase can be found in the [ETL folder](/ETL).

 ## Analysis Phase
 To explore the analysis phase, refer to the [Analysis folder](/Analysis).